slevomat/coding-standard/README.md

 Requires use of numeric literal separators.

-This sniff provides the following setting:
+This sniff provides the following settings:

 * `enable`: either to enable or not this sniff.
 By default, it is enabled for PHP versions 7.4 or higher.
 * `minDigitsBeforeDecimalPoint`: the mininum digits before decimal point to require separator.